 After reading his first economics textbook in a single weekend, Joshua went on to obtain a B.A. in Applied Economics from Idaho State University.
 He relocated with his family to Southern California to pursue graduate studies at Cal State Fullerton, which he is due to complete this fall.
 During his time there he worked as a graduate assistant for the Center for Economic Education and gained a taste for expanding others’ understanding of economic and personal finance principles and concepts as well as apply it in their lives to their own success.

 Department of Economics Director Center for Economic Education California State University, Fullerton

-Director since 2011 has been very active carrying out the mission of the Center for Economic Education.
-She has partnered with U.S. Bank and Wells Fargo on several large projects over the course of her leadership and is currently putting together the first ever Economics and Personal Finance Olympiad.
+Director since 2011 has been very active in carrying out the mission of the Center for Economic Education.
+She has partnered with U.S. Bank and Wells Fargo on several large projects over the course of her leadership and is currently putting together the first-ever Economics and Personal Finance Olympiad.

 Professor Emeritus Department of Economics Director Center for Economic Education California State University, San Bernardino

 At a recent conference for economics teachers, has been described as “caring more about economics and economics instruction than anyone else!”
 Dr. Charkins lead the passing of mandatory economics instruction at the high school level in the state of California, developed the MoneyWise Teen program and has been a vigorous advocate for K-12 economics instruction.
 He is a former executive director of CCEE and one of the instrumental founders of CASET, a partner of CCEE.

 Jane Lopus, PhD Director, is an accomplished researcher, curriculum writer, and international consultant.
 She has authored Economics in Action! as well as materials for the national CEE; She has been an integral part of bringing economics and personal finance education to many countries of the former soviet union and continues to work with them, currently Ukraine.

 Department of Economics Director, Center for Economic Education, San Jose State University